The 4 Different Types of Firewalls: Their Advantages and Disadvantages

 • It will not open the width of the holes to allow traffic Communication status.

-Disadvantage of the Stateful Firewall :
+Disadvantage of the Stateful Firewalls :

 • It can be difficult to stop